noamaianski/portfolio/README.md

 **Pronouns:** "she" / "her"

-**Languages:** English, Hebrew
+**Languages:** English, Hebrew, Python

 After graduating from <a href="https://www.dal.ca">Dalhousie University</a> with a Bachelors of Science degree in Neuroscience, I moved to South Korea to teach English.
 After teaching for two years, I decided to come back to school to upgrade my degree to honours.

 This year (Fall 2020), I enrolled in a Neural Data Science course to challenge myself to learn a new language: **Coding**.
-This portfolio will showcase my acquired skills and different samples of work I've completed in the course.
+This portfolio showcases my acquired skills and different samples of work I have completed in the course.

 <p>&nbsp;</p>